wolflikeshug/System_Programming/Project2/v2.0/README.md

 - Remove certain files from the Index file
 - Searching the word from Index File
 - Change the limitation of word length
-- Using multi-tread, would run faster on multi-thread processor

 ## Building